Combat Robot Design Tools - Ask Aaron

 Update: December 2023

-• The new Version 1.4.1 for brushless motors directly accepts motor voltage constant (Kv) and internal resistence (Ri) for weapon modeling.
+• The new Version 1.4.1 for brushless motors directly accepts motor voltage constant (Kv) and internal resistance (Ri) for weapon modeling.

 • The older Version 1.2.1 for brushed motors is still available via a link in the newer version.

-• Both versions now have links to upgraded 'Help' files and a seperate 'Examples' page with detailed instructions for modeling three spinner styles.
+• Both versions now have links to upgraded 'Help' files and a separate 'Examples' page with detailed instructions for modeling three spinner styles.

 Frequently Asked Questions about spinning weapon design from the 'Ask Aaron' website.
 This FAQ provides theory and design advice on energy storage, rotational speed, motor selection, and spin-up time.
 Additional discussion on spinning weapons is available in the Ask Aaron Combat Robot Weapons archive.